Code-Institute-Submissions/ainchu18-monetary_JuneResub/README.md

 ---
 ## Bugs<a name=bugs></a>
 * Im not sure if its a bug or if I deployed it the wrong way or used the wrong static file storage, but for some reason everytime I create a new user, the registration will be successful but when logged in, the user cant see the expenses, salary or saving table.
 Due to lack of time and stress, I was only able to present and submit with the superuser account.
+* Was able to fix this issue above when I checked the code.
+Now its working properly.

 ---
 ## Depolyment<a name=deployment></a>